AG-Boerries/MIRACUM-Pipe/Readme.md

 The predefined report in Report.rnw contains in line 45 the author name which should be adjusted to the person generating the report.

 ## Example
-For testing MIRACUM-Pipe the public available dataset from Texas (http://txcrb.org/data.html and https://www.nature.com/articles/sdata201610).
-We provide the PDF reports for samples TCRBOA6 and TCRBOA7.
-Both samples are run with the default parameters.
+For testing MIRACUM-Pipe the public available dataset from Texas (http://txcrb.org/data.html and https://www.nature.com/articles/sdata201610) can be used.
+We provide the PDF reports for the samples TCRBOA6 and TCRBOA7.
+Both samples were run with the default parameters.

 ## Authors